General questions about Liaison…

 What should I expect if I apply to a job with Liaison?

-First and foremost, you can expect a thorough evaluation of your entire application materials by one of our professional recruiters, followed by an honest communication about your suitability for the role.
-We’re not a headhunter or talent agent, so we aren’t really working on behalf of the job seekers, but we do work very hard to treat every candidate with respect and empathy.
-Our recruiting team makes its hiring decisions based on Liaison’s needs and our client’s needs and we obviously can’t hire everyone who applies.
-But it’s very important to us to be considered as an employer of choice among professionals in the creative marketing industry.
-So even if you are not selected for an interview or hired for an open position, you can be confident that you’ve received careful consideration.
+First and foremost, you can expect a thorough evaluation of your entire application materials by one of our professional Talent Strategists, followed by an honest communication about your suitability for the role.
+We’re not a headhunter or talent agent, so we aren’t really working on behalf of the job seekers, but we do work very hard to treat every candidate with respect and honesty.
+Our Talent Strategy team makes its hiring decisions based on Liaison’s needs and our client’s needs.
+The focus for a candidate should be on their ability to provide a concise narrative matching the job requirements and experience.
+This should be evident on their resume and in the “How do you fit this opportunity?” portion of our application.
+We obviously can’t hire everyone who applies, however it’s very important to us to be considered as an employer of choice among professionals in the creative marketing industry.
+So even if you are not selected for an interview or hired for an open position, you can be confident that you’ve received careful (human) consideration.

 Can I be considered for more than one job at once?